• Skip to primary navigation

 If you have more time…

 There’s plenty to do in Sydney beyond four days!
-If you have more time or want to pack in even more, here’s some additional activities you can add to your Sydney itinerary:
+If you have more time or want to pack in even more, here are some additional activities you can add to your Sydney itinerary:

 • Taronga Zoo: go for the animals, stay for the views